eecs280staff/tutorials/docs/cli.md

 ```

 ### Input redirection `<`
 *Input redirection* sends the contents of a file to the input of a program.
-You can use input redirection to automate program input.
+Input redirection is useful for automating program input.

 Here's an example program.
 ```c++